 About the Water Resources Program

-The University of New Mexico's location in the Southwestern USA means that there is a natural emphasis on dry-region water issues; however, the MWR degree is designed to provide its students a firm grounding in water resources that is applicable throughout the world.
-The MWR degree is generally directed towards students wishing to further develop their qualifications and expertise in the practice of water resources management.
+The University of New Mexico's location in the southwestern United States means that there is a natural emphasis on aridland water issues; however, the MWR degree is designed to provide its students a firm grounding in water resources that is applicable globally.
+This MWR degree is generally directed towards students wishing to further develop their qualifications and expertise in the practice of water resources management.
 Therefore, although it does include considerable exposure to research topics and methods in this area, its principal orientation is towards practice rather than research.
-The program seeks to expand and deepen students' knowledge of their primary disciplines, provide them with an integrated perspective on water in nature and society, improve their capacity to think carefully and comprehensively, and develop their technical and communications skills.
+The program seeks to expand and deepen students' knowledge of their primary disciplines, provide them with an integrated perspective on water in nature and society, improve their capacity to think critically and synthetically, and develop their technical and communications skills.

-- A policy-oriented look at contemporary issues in water management
+- A policy-oriented look at contemporary issues in water management (WR 571)

-- A modeling course, using the Goldsim software platform to develop an understanding of hydrologic and economic dynamic simulations
+- A modeling course, using the Goldsim software platform to develop an understanding of hydrologic and economic dynamic simulations (WR 572)

 - A field methods course focused on watershed assessment and monitoring techniques and analysis (WR 573)

 ⇒For more information, head to the Program Guidelines.